 This program targets students who wish to combine independent research with a short, instructor-led course.
 This track initially provides more support and structure than full-time research, which could be helpful for students new to field research.
 In addition, students who are especially interested in one of these course subject areas are also encouraged to select this track, regardless of their experience level.
 For the first 4 weeks of the program, students take the course for two days/week and conduct their independent research project for 3 days/week.
 For the last six weeks, they will only conduct their independent research.

-All students will work approximately 40 hours a week, in addition to attending biweekly discussions or workshops and a weekly seminar series.
+The program is full time.
+All students will participate approximately 40 hours a week, which includes attending biweekly discussions or workshops and a weekly seminar series.
 Full program expectations can be found Here.

 Please be sure to review this page if you are interested in earning college credit for your participation in the RMBL Education Program: Information About Course Credits